CVanchieri/TwitterBot/README.md

 Read this before using the bot:

 - This is free unless you go crazy with it or use **custom events for triggering** the Lambda Function.
 Check the [AWS Free Tier](https://aws.amazon.com/free/) if you have any questions.
 Use it at your own risk!
 - Current logic is very simple.
-The bot will post a random tweet (excluding its last 3 tweets).
-If you want something more complex, you'll need to add it on your own.
+This bot will search the hashtags set and store them in an AWS RDS database, this is also connected to a flask app for live deployment of the data. [live link](https://portfolioprojects.herokuapp.com/twitterbot)

 ## Attributions